This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 Using the certificates

-For each of the certificate you’ll have the public and private key.
-Each of them encoded with x.509 format.
-If you configured cert-manager previously, you can leverage it by pointing to files or full strings, instead of configuring the ACME flow.
+For each certificate, you’ll have the public and private key, both encoded with X.509 format.
+If you configured cert-manager previously, you can leverage it by pointing to files or full strings instead of configuring the ACME flow.

 mkcert -install